 If applicable just refer to that artists entry to see what else the musician played on.
 If possible an artists real name may be shown in brackets next to their stage name.
 Also a stage name may be in brackets next to a real name to help identify someone who is otherwise generally unknown.
 All cross reference information applies to the general period of this publication, 1962-69.

-Beneath the line-ups begins the recording information beginning with 45s, EPs and finally albums.
-Each line contains the year the recording was published as portrayed on the label information, although some of these may have been actually issued slightly later in some cases.
-This is followed by the format of release, i.e 45, EP or LP.
-This is followed by the line-up responsible for that recording if known.
+Beneath the line-ups begins the recording information beginning with 45s, EPs and finally LPs.
+The letter representing the line-up responsible for that recording is shown if known.
+Each entry contains the year the recording was published as portrayed on the label information, although some of these may have been actually issued slightly later in some cases.

 Artists have only been included if they actually recorded with a band and not just because they were a member at some time.
 I have tried to include some of the records that were made in 1969 but were not released until early 1970 to try to be more comprehensive on an artists 60s output.
 Next is the A/B sides of all the 45s, followed by the title of the EPs/LPs, moving on to the original catalogue numbers and then a valuation.
 Prices are so subjective in these internet days that I have decided that a rough guide to value is adequate to give an idea of rarity. (see below) Where two values appear the first will be for a mono release or the value of a 45 with a picture sleeve.

 I have included prices for both stock and Demo releases where applicable.
 I have only included factory pressed Demos and not hand stamped or sample stickered versions.